This post contains affiliate links, you can catch our full disclaimer at the bottom of this post.

 This post may contain affiliate links, you can catch our full disclaimer at the bottom of this post.

-Safety guidelines are often updated as a result of unfortunate real-life events.
-Regulatory commissions try to anticipate crib-safety concerns.
-They would rather act on concerns once they have been identified.
+Safety guidelines are often updated as a result of tragic, real-life events.
+Unfortunately, manufacturers do try to anticipate any potential safety concerns before the release of a product to consumers.

-Unfortunately, though attractive, old cribs often have safety concerns based on information acquired since they were constructed.
-As we have mentioned, at the time it was created its construction was designed to comply with the safety standards in place at the time.
+It is important to note that many old cribs had serious safety concerns and must not be used.
+As we have mentioned, at the time they were designed and constructed to comply with the safety standards that were in place at that time.

-The certified websites listed below, address the safety guidelines for cribs you will want to review before purchasing a crib for your baby.
+The certified websites listed below address the safety guidelines for cribs.
+This is information you will want to review before purchasing any crib for your baby.
 Baby crib reviews are a great way to compare cribs to decide on the type of crib you want and what features you desire.

 The information is based on real-life statistics that have been accrued over many decades.
 Safety information is constantly changing because it is based on findings once a product has been put into use by many people.